Book III — The Current

 Pool: ECHO + Focus.
 TN: 8 + Damage Taken.

 Roll Modifiers apply: Veil Anchor (+2), Wounded (−1 die per threshold).
-On success, channeling continues; the Talent resolves at its Tempo.
+On success, channeling continues and the Talent resolves at its Tempo.
 On failure, the Talent fails immediately, the cost is wasted, and you take +1 Strain feedback.

 Disruption by Salt